 Of the two formats we personally favour the Skit and Clue based games for numbers over 40, and the Dinner Party Style for numbers under 40.

 These games are ideal for use in people’s homes.
-They provide a good alternative for venue hire, and we even have one we provide free of charge called Fete Accompli – which is set to run in a field at a village fete or show.
-This has been provided free to download and is designed to raise money for Cancer Research, though can be adapted to raise money for any charity with a bit of artistic license and re-writing of back stories for the cast.
+They provide a good alternative for venue hire, and we even have one called Fete Accompli – which is set to run in a field at a village fete or show.
+This was originally designed to raise money for Cancer Research, though can be adapted to raise money for any charity with a bit of artistic license and re-writing of back stories for the cast.

 Dinner theatre scripts – are great for professional or Am Dram theatre groups – but are not the first choice for novices due to the amount of rehearsing, back story and line learning needed.